boiteasite/rencontre/readme.txt

 [**Kit Premium**](https://www.boiteasite.fr/rencontre-premium.html) :

 * Sophisticated **payment system** for members with numerous settings, restrictions and promotions - Compatible with WooCommerce gateways ;
+* Subscription system by duration or by purchase of points ;
 * Settings & access defined by gender ;
 * Photos and/or Videos **Private Gallery** ;
 * Proximity search on **map** by geolocation ;